SayaS3/FilmWave/README.md

 ## Planned Features

-- **Public User Profile:** View public profiles of users, including their rated and commented movies.

 - **User Administration:** Administrators can manage users and block accounts if necessary.

 - **Edit User Profile:** Users can edit their profile information, such as changing email addresses or passwords.